oskarnesheim/WebDev_project2/README.md

 ```
 npm start
 ```

-Then you go to the localhost given given.
+Then you go to `http://localhost:5173/project2`.

 ### Starting server and client in seperate terminals